stellar/js-stellar-sdk/DOCUMENTATION.md

 the transaction's source account.
 For a transaction to be valid, it must include signatures that meet the low threshold for the transaction's source account, and for each operation's source account threshold for each operation.
 See more on signatures and thresholds [here](https://github.com/stellar/stellar-core/tree/dc8a9adb494b0584fda9500fb1a465d175efdfd4/src/transactions#thresholds).

+### Sequence Numbers

+The transaction's "outer" source account uses up a sequence number on transaction submission.
+The sequence number must be 1 greater than whatever the account's sequence number currently says in the ledger.
+There are two ways to accomplish this: 1) get sequence number before every transaction or 2) manage locally.
+Managing the sequence number locally is a must for robust applications as transaction submission is asynchronous, and fetching the sequence number from the network each time you need to sign a transaction may not return what will be the correct sequence number.
+The js client tool fetches the sequence number from the network each time but this is simply a conveience factor.

+You can get the latest sequence number from the network by calling Server.loadAccount() with the account's address.
+This will return an Account object that can be passed to TransactionBuilder when building a transaction.
+When build() is called on a TransactionBuilder object, the account's sequence number will be incremented by 1.

 ## Examples